sallybao29/APCS-Final-2015/README.md

 How to run: Compile and run Game.java in Game folder.

+Gameplay: You are walking along the 10th floor in Stuy when you suddenly notice that your phone has gone missing.
+A strange monster has taken your phone and disappeared off to the 2nd floor!
+Your goal is to fight the monsters on every floor in Stuy on your way to reach the second floor (and your phone...).
+You must eliminate all monsters on a floor before receiving a key to move down to the floor below (through the escalators or stairs).

 Project Log

 5/21/15 - Fixed Animation class.
 Player can move in 4 directions and animates properly.
 Have yet to set boundaries. - Sally